chebil/AI-course-book/intro.md

 4. **Practice** with the exercises at the end of each chapter
 5. **Download** notebooks for offline study and experimentation

-### For Instructors

-- All materials are open-source and can be adapted for your courses
-- Notebooks can be assigned as homework or lab exercises
-- Solutions can be found in the instructor's repository
-- Slides from [AI-slides](https://github.com/chebil/AI-slides) complement the content

-## Running the Code

-You have several options to run the code in this book:

-1. **Binder**: Click the 🚀 rocket icon at the top of any chapter and select "Binder"
-2. **Google Colab**: Click the 🚀 rocket icon and select "Colab"
-3. **Local Installation**: Download the notebook and run it locally with Jupyter
-4. **Live Code**: Use the "Live Code" button for in-browser execution

 ## Prerequisites

 This book assumes: